apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/dealing_with_dynamic_pages.md

 # [](#dealing-with-dynamic-pages) Dealing with dynamic pages

-In the last few lessons, we learned about the Apify SDK, which is a powerful library for writing reliable and efficient scrapers.
-We recommend reading up on those last two lessons in order to install the `apify` package and familiarize yourself with it before moving forward with this lesson.
+In the last few lessons, we learned about Crawlee, which is a powerful library for writing reliable and efficient scrapers.
+We recommend reading up on those last two lessons in order to install the `crawlee` package and familiarize yourself with it before moving forward with this lesson.

-In this lesson, we'll be discussing dynamic content and how to scrape it while utilizing the Apify SDK.
+In this lesson, we'll be discussing dynamic content and how to scrape it while utilizing Crawlee.

 ## [](#quick-experiment) A quick experiment